jyztintan/tp/docs/DeveloperGuide.md

     * 1w1.
 Realodex throws an error and highlights the format to user.
     * 1w2.
 User enters new data.
     * Use case resumes from step 1.

+* 1x.
+Some compulsory fields are missing.
+    * 1x1.
+Realodex throws an error and highlights the format to user.
+    * 1x2.
+User enters new data.
+    * Use case resumes from step 1.

+**Use case: UC02 - Editing a user profile**

+**Actor: User**

+**MSS**

+1. User Executes `edit ...` Command:
+2. System edits user profile of `Realodex` and replies to user with a success message.
+   Use case ends.

+**Extensions**

+* 1a. `Name` does not contain fully alphanumeric characters.
+    * 1a1.
+Realodex throws an error and highlights the format to user.
+    * 1a2.
+User enters new data.
+    * Use case resumes from step 1.

+* 1b. `Name` contains erroneous whitespace at front or back.
+    * 1b1.
+Realodex fixes this for user without errors.
+    * Use case ends.

+* 1c. `Name` is not capitalized.
+    * 1c1.
+Realodex fixes this for user without errors.
+    * Use case ends.

+* 1d. `Name` is blank.
+    * 1d1.
+Realodex throws an error and highlights the format to user.
+    * 1d2.
+User enters new data.
+    * Use case resumes from step 1.

+* 1e. `Phone` contains non-integer characters.
+    * 1e1.
+Realodex throws an error and highlights the format to user.
+    * 1e2.
+User enters new data.
+    * Use case resumes from step 1.

+* 1f. `Phone` is less than three characters.
+    * 1f1.
+Realodex throws an error and highlights the format to user.
+    * 1f2.
+User enters new data.
+    * Use case resumes from step 1.

+* 1g. `Phone` is blank.
+    * 1g1.
+Realodex throws an error and highlights the format to user.
+    * 1g2.
+User enters new data.
+    * Use case resumes from step 1.

+* 1h. `Income` is negative
+    * 1h1.
+Realodex throws an error and highlights the format to user.
+    * 1h2.
+User enters new data.
+    * Use case ends.

+* 1i. `Income` contains non-integer characters.
+    * 1i1.
+Realodex throws an error and highlights the format to user.
+    * 1i2.
+User enters new data.
+    * Use case resumes from step 1.

+* 1j. `Income` is blank.
+    * 1j1.
+Realodex throws an error and highlights the format to user.
+    * 1j2.
+User enters new data.
+    * Use case ends.

+* 1k. `Email` is not in the valid format.
+    * 1k1.
+Realodex throws an error and highlights the format to user.
+    * 1k2.
+User enters new data.
+    * Use case resumes from step 1.

+* 1l. `Email` is blank.
+    * 1l1.
+Realodex throws an error and highlights the format to user.
+    * 1l2.
+User enters new data.
+    * Use case resumes from step 1.

+* 1m. `Address` is blank.
+    * 1m1.
+Realodex throws an error and highlights the format to user.
+    * 1m2.
+User enters new data.
+    * Use case resumes from step 1.

+* 1n. `Family` contains non-integer characters.
+    * 1n1.
+Realodex throws an error and highlights the format to user.
+    * 1n2.
+User enters new data.
+    * Use case resumes from step 1.

+* 1o. `Family` is negative or zero.
+    * 1o1.
+Realodex throws an error and highlights the format to user.
+    * 1o2.
+User enters new data.
+    * Use case resumes from step 1.

+* 1p. `Family` is blank.
+    * 1p1.
+Realodex throws an error and highlights the format to user.
+    * 1p2.
+User enters new data.
+    * Use case resumes from step 1.

+* 1q. `Tag` is not `buyer` or `seller`.
+    * 1q1.
+Realodex throws an error and highlights the format to user.
+    * 1q2.
+User enters new data.
+    * Use case resumes from step 1.

+* 1r. `Tag` is blank.
+    * 1r1.
+Realodex throws an error and highlights the format to user.
+    * 1r2.
+User enters new data.
+    * Use case resumes from step 1.

+* 1s. `HOUSING_TYPE` is not in any of 'HDB', 'CONDOMINIUM', 'LANDED PROPERTY' or 'GOOD CLASS BUNGALOW'.
+    * 1s1.
+Realodex throws an error and highlights the format to user.
+    * 1s2.
+User enters new data.
+    * Use case resumes from step 1.

+* 1t. `HOUSING_TYPE` is blank.
+    * 1t1.
+Realodex throws an error and highlights the format to user.
+    * 1t2.
+User enters new data.
+    * Use case resumes from step 1.

+* 1u. `Birthday` is not in the valid format.
+    * 1u1.
+Realodex throws an error and highlights the format to user.
+    * 1u2.
+User enters new data.
+    * Use case resumes from step 1.

+* 1v. `Birthday` is blank.
+    * 1v1.
+Realodex throws an error and highlights the format to user.
+    * 1v2.
+User enters new data.
+    * Use case resumes from step 1.

+* 1w.
+No fields input.
+    * 1w1.
+Realodex throws an error and highlights the format to user.
+    * 1w2.
+User enters new data.
+    * Use case resumes from step 1.

 **Use case: Delete a person**